In 2013, over 3.7 million North Carolina taxpayers chose to E-File!

-Increasingly, North Carolina taxpayers are choosing a faster, more convenient way to file their State and Federal income tax returns called electronic filing or E-Filing.
-In 2012, the Department processed over 3.4 million individual income tax returns received through our safe and secure E-File program.
-That means, 81% of North Carolina individual income tax returns were submitted electronically.
+Increasingly, North Carolina taxpayers are choosing a faster, more convenient way to file their State and Federal Individual Income tax returns by electronically filing or E-Filing their returns.
+In 2013, the Department processed over 3.7 million Individual Income tax returns received through our safe and secure Modernized e-File (MeF) program.

 What Is E-File?

 E-File is a method of submitting tax returns prepared by using an approved software product to the IRS and/or State Department of Revenue electronically through the internet.
 You can file your Federal and State income tax returns by personal computer using tax preparation software.
 Another way to file electronically is by using a tax professional to E-File your returns.

 For tax professionals who would like to offer electronic filing of the NC return to your clients and software developers who would like to produce software to electronically file a NC return, please review the Tax Year 2013 MeF ERO Manual for information relating to tax professionals and instructions on the approval process for software developers.

 Our website offers a list of Approved Software Developers for you to choose from as well as a list of online Free File and Low Cost E-File options.

 - Easy, user friendly, and includes step by step instructions.